Irreplaceable: Production

 What happens sometimes, is you think about a specific artist and you put them in this box, the song has to be this way or that, and then you're usually confining yourself to the thing they did three years ago.
+But [Beyoncé] heard it and did her own vocal arrangements, asked for a few changes to be made and some new drums, and she sang it much higher than the demo.
+It became the biggest urban record ... ever.